Engin-Boot/capture-behavior-of-a-visit-counter-PranshuSachan003/needs-tech.md

   Given (Sensor for entry-card issuer is not working properly) When  (patient enters)
-  Then  (go to previously saved count on database AND increment by one)
+  Then  (go to previous saved count on database AND increment by one)